ysaakpr/panka/docs/MULTI_TENANCY.md

 # Multi-Tenant Architecture

-Deployer supports a multi-tenant model where a single CLI tool can be used by multiple isolated teams (tenants), each with their own credentials and isolated state storage.
+Panka supports a multi-tenant model where a single CLI tool can be used by multiple isolated teams (tenants), each with their own credentials and isolated state storage.

 ---